VenomousViper27/MMM-ImmichAlbum/README.md

 ## Operation

-This module will require the URL of your Immich instance and your API Key at a minimum.
-The module will display images from the past 7 days (default value) over the years.
-In either chronological, alphabetical or random order.
+This module will require the URL of your Immich instance, your API Key, and an Immich album ID at a minimum.
+The module will display images from album given in either chronological, alphabetical or random order.
 Once all the images have been shown, it will loop back and start again after refreshing the images in case the date has changed.

 Extra configurations include setting the amount of time an image is shown for, selecting which file extensions are valid, the transition speed from one image to another, the background sizing, and whether or not to animate the transition from one to the other.